pedrolemos4/LAPR2/docs/UC7 - Add New Organization/UC7_AddNewOrganization.md

 #### Main success scenario (or basic flow)

 1. The T4J administrator starts registering an organization.
-2. The system requests the necessary data about the organization (i.e. name of the organization), about the manager (i.e. name and email of the manager) and about the collaborator (i.e. name and email).
+2. The system requests the necessary data about the organization (i.e. name and NIF of the organization), about the manager (i.e. name and email of the manager) and about the collaborator (i.e. name and email).
 3. The T4J administrator enters the requested data.
 4. The system validates and displays the data of the organization, its manager and its collaborator, asking for confirmation.
 5. The T4J administrator confirms.